nimiq/nimiq.github.io/tutorials/tutorial-03-transactions.md

 }
 ```

-Listening to network activities depends on whether the nano client is connected to a full node
+Note: Listening to network activities depends on whether the nano client is connected to a full node
 and thus might fail.

-## Get some NIM
+## Get some NIM!

 This little demo app has all the basic functionality to be a minimal wallet app.
 So now we're ready to receive some NIM!